apiel/zicBox/NOTE.md

 ## Pixel TODO

-- TODO try EffectFilterBank
+- TODO shift volume

 - TODO variation
+        - show message when saved :p
         - -----> show pattern in variation <<-- NOTE
         - would need a way to save all variation at once
         - would need a way to reload all variation at once
-        - show message when saved :p

 - TODO mute shortcut, make it part of the Volume plugin, it should save last state before to mute. (in grid, use shift to mute?)